Offshore wind farm

 Financial closure of the project was achieved in October 2018 upon receiving a €700m ($800m) in funding from BNP Paribas Fortis, EIB, ASN Bank, Rabobank, Belfius Bank, Sumitomo Mitsui Banking, ING Bank, EKF, KBC Bank, Triodos Bank, and Société Général.

-The Loyens and Loeff law firm was appointed as the financial advisor for the project.
+The Loyens and Loeff law firm was appointed as the financial advisor for the power project.

 MHI Vestas Offshore awarded the contract for the supply of V164 wind turbines for the project.